Digital Advertising Fraud is not new, but in recent years it has become a much larger and more complicated problem.

 It’s a good idea to leverage automated solutions capable of monitoring and preventing fraud, but if you rely completely on these systems, you may be at an increased risk of being negatively impacted by fraudulent activity.

 Why?
 Because an automated platform is programmed to look for simple things.
-Each of the platforms have their own strengths and weaknesses and those individuals committing fraud are constantly testing them, looking for holes in the security that they can exploit.
+Each of the platforms has its own strengths and weaknesses and those individuals committing fraud are constantly testing them, looking for holes in the security that they can exploit.

 Create Whitelists and Blacklists